 Unlike many seasonal New England towns, Lenox does not shut down in winter but thrives.
 An active regional arts scene anchored by Cultural Pittsfield and Berkshire Creative keeps the social calendar busy.
 Skiing at regional downhill resorts such as Bousquet, Butternut and Jiminy Peak is always popular, and snowshoeing and cross-country skiing when conditions are favorable can be a magical way to access the deep woods in town.

-Lenox is a festival town – the Apple Squeeze in fall, the Tub Parade and Gilded Age Weekend, The Caroling Festival at holiday -time, and many other craft fairs, parades and events make it a lively town year-round.
+Lenox is a festival town – the Apple Squeeze in fall, the Tub Parade and Gilded Age Weekend, and many other craft fairs, parades and events make it a lively town year-round.
 Lenox truly is “For All Seasons”!

 Here’s a TripAdvisor map of some of the top places in Lenox –